Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Computational experiments

-Interestingly, the lower bound Gurobi achieves at the root node tends to become better as instance size increases, although it usually stops making progress once the solver starts branching on large instances.
-In Benders decomposition, the initial master problem shows the opposite trend, and solving each cut separation problem \eqref{MIS} can take several minutes.
-As a consequence, AS can achieve optimality gaps that are not much higher for complete networks than for the partial networks of the previous section, whereas our exact algorithm would not be competitive for complete network instances.
-We conclude that citywide instances are best approached with primal heuristics, and that relying on a lower bound from the extensive formulation of the problem is sufficient to obtain very good optimality gaps in this context.
-Further discussion, along with detailed results for each phase of algorithms AS and PR, is provided in Appendix~\ref{ec:heuristics}.
+Interestingly, AS achieves optimality gaps that are not much higher for complete networks than for the partial networks of the previous section.
+This is in part because the lower bound Gurobi achieves at the root node tends to become better as instance size increases, although it usually stops making progress once the solver starts branching on large instances.
+In Benders decomposition, the initial master problem shows the opposite trend.
+Moreover, solving each cut separation problem \eqref{model:closest_cut} can take several minutes, making each iteration very costly. \begin{revblock}Consequently, when we attempted to run LBBD on the complete network instances, it usually failed to find feasible solutions within the eight-hour time limit.
+At this scale, sparsifying the operational graphs becomes essential in practice, which restricts us to heuristic approaches.
+Our exact and heuristic methods thus play complementary roles: LBBD dominates on the small-scale instances representative of partial electrification projects, while AS extends the reach of our framework to citywide planning.\end{revblock} Further discussions and detailed results for each phase of algorithms AS and PR are provided in \ref{ec:heuristics}.